SobhanRjz/Detect-Sewer-Defects/README.md

 # Detect-Sewer-Defects
-This app should recognize sewer defects by using deep learning
+This app Can recognize sewer defects by using deep learning